SamPom100/UnusualVolumeDetector/README.md

 ## Controlling the Script
--Line 17 controls the amount of months of historical volume the script gets

--Line 75 controls the amount of days before today that it will alert you

--Line 84 controls the number of standard deviations away from the mean volume
+-Line 17 controls the amount of months of historical volume the script gets -Line 75 controls the amount of days before today that it will alert you -Line 84 controls the number of standard deviations away from the mean volume

+## Running the web interface
+-Requires Flask
+-run stonks.py
+-webserver will start on port 5000.
+To use it on the same device, go to localhost:5000 in your favorite web browser.
+To access from LAN, go to server's_LAN_IP:5000 (assuming you're on a 192.168.1.x subnet)

 ![j67nuj3cl0e51](https://user-images.githubusercontent.com/28206070/88943805-8d1ea080-d251-11ea-81ed-04138e21bf1f.png)